-When an AVA is designated on the wine bottle’s label, 85% of that wine must come from the AVA.
+When an AVA is on the wine bottle’s label, 85% of that wine must come from the AVA.

-AVAs are geographic locations that have the same climate, soil, and elevation and similar properties that give the wine a certain characteristic.
+AVAs are geographic locations that have the same climate, soil, and elevation and similar properties that give the wine a specific characteristic.
 For an example of these characteristics view the Rockpile AVA in northern Sonoma Country.

 An AVA is considered a type of Appellation.
 The term appellation is often used instead of AVA.
 However, not all appellations are designated an AVA by the Bureau of Alcohol, Tobacco, and Firearms.